Qatar

 Sterke punten

-• World’s 3rd-largest natural gas reserves, sizeable oil reserves
+• World’s third-largest natural gas reserves, sizeable oil reserves

 • Low public debt, strong public accounts

-• A richly-endowed sovereign wealth fund: Qatar Investment Authority (QIA)
+• Richly endowed sovereign wealth fund: Qatar Investment Authority (QIA)

 • Social and domestic political stability